-When ordering your invitations order extras.
+Ordering: When ordering your invitations order extras.
 Remember that mistakes can and will happen.
 Creative Designs by Mimi recommends that you order at least twelve extra sets of invitations and envelopes.
-The extra sets may be kept as a keepsake for yourself, as well as family and friends
+The extra sets may be kept as a keepsake for yourself, as well as family and friends.

-Reception Cards are used when the guest list for the ceremony is larger than that for the reception.
-Here, the reception cards would be enclosed only with the wedding invitations for those guests being invited to both the wedding and the reception.
+Reception Cards: These are used when the guest list for the ceremony is larger than that for the reception.
+The reception cards would be enclosed only with the wedding invitations for those guests being invited to both the wedding AND the reception.

-Timing is everything!
-Keep in mind that invitations should be mailed six to eight weeks in advance of your wedding date.
-Remember to also allow several weeks to address, assemble and mail your invitations.
+Timing is everything!: Keep in mind that invitations should be mailed six to eight weeks in advance of your wedding date.
+And allow yourself several weeks to address, assemble and mail your invitations.
 Do not underestimate the time this takes.
 Allow several weeks to prepare your invitations for mailing.
-Generally, you should begin making arrangements for your wedding stationary, at least five months prior to your wedding date.
+Generally, you should begin making arrangements for your wedding stationary at least five months prior to your wedding date.

 Price Ranges At Creative Designs by Mimi: Prices range from $7- $15 per set, depending on your needs.
 A set includes the invitation, the response card, the response card envelope and the outer envelope.
 Any additional inserts can be ordered also according to your needs.
 There are many variations in each invitation, from paper, number of pieces enclosed, embellishments and design.